Nokia 6300: Popularity and reception

 Nokia 6300 was a highly popular mobile phone handset throughout the world, officially the best-selling Nokia handset in 2007.
 A report from The Economist said that Nokia 6300 was the most popular handset in Africa as of the beginning of 2011, four years after the original release.

 Reviewers of the handset generally praised the build quality and feature set.
 Reviewer S21 called it "our favourite Nokia phone for a long time", praising the user-friendliness and metallic design.

 The 6300 was succeeded by the Nokia 6303 classic and Nokia 6700 classic.

-Nokia 6300i

-A gray Nokia 6300i phone with English keys with a Russian interface.
-Notice the right light strips and the volume keys at the right side of this phone.

-The Nokia 6300i is an upgraded version of the Nokia 6300 with the same design but adding Wireless LAN and VoIP capability and support for 4 GB microSD cards (the 6300 could only support up to 2 GB microSD cards).
-It was announced on 26 March 2008.
-The device is designed for typical use in Europe and only distributed there.